Why is walking under a ladder supposed to be unlucky?

 Others believe that a ladder against a wall resembles a gallows.
 Ladders used to be propped up to allow the person being hanged to climb high enough to get to the rope.
 Definitely not very lucky.
 Yet a third theory involves the Egyptian belief that if you walk under a ladder, you might accidentally see a god climbing up or down [source: Webster].

-If you do walk under a ladder, can you reverse your ill fortune?
+Avoiding walking under a ladder appears to be good common sense.
+But if you do walk under a ladder, can you reverse your bad luck?
 Richard Webster, author of the book "The Encyclopedia of Superstitions," lists five remedies you can try:

 • Put your thumb between your index and middle fingers as you walk under the ladder.
 (Warning: this is called the "fig sign" and, depending where you are in the world, can be seen as a mildly obscene gesture!)